sakerbuild/site-saker.build/site/saker.msvc/doc/ccompile/precompiledheaders.md

 As you've seen, in order to use the precompiled header, you need to include it in the first statement of the compiled source files.
 If you don't include it, the compiler will throw an error.

-As it may feel like a chore, you can specify the [`ForceIncludePrecompiledHeader`](/taskdoc/types/CompilationInputPassTaskOption.html#f-ForceIncludePrecompiledHeader) parameter to have that done automatically for your.
+As it may feel like a chore, you can specify the [`ForceIncludePrecompiledHeader`](/taskdoc/types/CompilationInputPassTaskOption.html#f-ForceIncludePrecompiledHeader) parameter to have that done automatically for you.
 If you set it to `true`, the build task will automatically add an appropriate [`/FI`](https://docs.microsoft.com/en-us/cpp/build/reference/fi-name-forced-include-file?view=vs-2019) command line argument to force include the precompiled header.

-**Note** that we don't recommend using this as it may cause portability issues to other build system.

 ## Notes